81CuongVn/Flixbot/README.md

 # Flixbot
-A discord for movies, built on Node.js
+A discord bot for movies, built on Node.js